learn-co-curriculum/dsc-while-loops-break-and-continue/README.md

     We have enough even numbers in new_list (5). break will stop the for loop now

-Okay, so, let's unpack what's happening here.
+So, let's unpack what's happening here.

 First, we have a `for` loop that is iterating over our list, `numbers`, which has 30 numbers in it.
 Then we see that we have an `if` statement that only executes its code when our `new_list` has more than 4 numbers in it.
 Once this condition is met, we **break** out of our loop.
 We then have an `elif` statement that adds any even number to the `new_list`, and a final `elif` statement that tests to see if the number is odd, and if it is odd, then it **continue**s to the next element in our for loop's iteration process.